Neuroimaging technologies

 Electroencephalography (EEG), magnetoencephalography (MEG), and stereo-EEG (SEEG)

-EEG and MEG are methods of studying the neural activities non-invasively using extracranial measurements of magnetic fields and electric potentials, respectively.
-We continuously develop EEG and MEEG methods in order to better understand how human brain works via studies of MEG/EEG source localization, neuronal oscillations, and multi-modal (EEG/MEG/MRI) integration.
+EEG and MEG are methods of studying neural activities non-invasively using extracranial measurements of magnetic fields and electric potentials, respectively.
+We continuously develop EEG and MEEG methods in order to better understand how the human brain works via studies of MEG/EEG source localization, neuronal oscillations, and multimodal (EEG/MEG/MRI) integration.
+We also developed methods of analyzing SEEG, an invasive recording of multiple electrodes implanted in medically refractory patients.
+These data allow for unprecedented spatiotemporal resolution of neuronal activities.

 Transcranial magnetic stimulation (TMS)

-TMS stimulates neural populations at the cortex via transient and strong magnetic pulses delivied by coils outside the head.
+TMS stimulates neural populations at the cortex via transient and strong magnetic pulses delivered by coils outside the head.
 We use neuroimaging (MRI/EEG/MEG) and navigation systems to excite and inhibit neural activity in a spatiotemporally accurate way.

 Computational neural models

-Copyright © 2017-2023 Lin Brain Lab
+Copyright © 2017-2024 Lin Brain Lab

 fhlin[at]sri.utoronto.ca